Production of $\pi^{+}\pi^{-}$ pairs in diffractive photon-proton and in proton-proton collisions revisited, in particular concerning the Drell-S\"oding contribution: Introduction

 Our paper is organized as follows.
-In Sec.~\ref{sec:2} we give analytic expressions for the amplitudes for the $\gamma^{(*)} p \to \pi^{+} \pi^{-} p$ reaction with pomeron and reggeon exchanges.
+In section~\ref{sec:2} we give analytic expressions for the amplitudes for the $\gamma^{(*)} p \to \pi^{+} \pi^{-} p$ reaction with pomeron and reggeon exchanges.
 Section~\ref{sec:3} deals with the $pp \to pp \pi^{+} \pi^{-}$ reaction for both resonant and non-resonant (Drell-S\"oding) contributions to CEP of $\pi^{+} \pi^{-}$ pairs.
 The main purpose of our present paper is to provide these theoretical expressions for the amplitudes of the reactions (\ref{1.1}) and (\ref{1.2}).
 For (\ref{1.1}) there are data from the HERA experiments \cite{ZEUS:1995bfs,H1:1996prv,ZEUS:1997rof,H1:2020lzc,Bolz_Meson2021}.
-We would like to invite experimentalists to reanalyze these HERA data using our new formulas.
+We would like to invite experimentalists to reanalyze the HERA data in detail using our new formulas.
 In this way one would also have a reference for the analysis of the reaction~(\ref{1.1}) at the future electron-ion colliders, EIC \cite{Accardi:2012qut,Aschenauer:2017jsk,AbdulKhalek:2021gbh,Anderle:2021wcy} and LHeC \cite{LHeCStudyGroup:2012zhm,Bordry:2018gri}.
-Also there our formulas of Sec.~\ref{sec:2} apply.
-The formulas of Sec.~\ref{sec:3} are for the reaction~(\ref{1.2}) which is currently being studied at the LHC.
-Therefore, we present in Sec.~\ref{sec:4} numerical results of our calculations for the $pp \to pp \pi^{+} \pi^{-}$ reaction.
+Also there our formulas of section~\ref{sec:2} apply.
+The formulas of section~\ref{sec:3} are for the reaction~(\ref{1.2}) which is currently being studied at the LHC.
+We present in section~\ref{sec:4} numerical results of our calculations for the $pp \to pp \pi^{+} \pi^{-}$ reaction.
 These results are only meant to illustrate the type and size of the effects which one gets by using our formulas for (\ref{1.2}).
-Again we invite the experimentalists to make detailed analyses of their data using our theoretical results presented in Sec.~\ref{sec:3}.
+Again we invite the experimentalists to make detailed analyses of their data using our theoretical results presented in section~\ref{sec:3}.
+In section~\ref{sec:4} we also refer to the H1 data \cite{H1:2020lzc} for the $\gamma p \to \pi^{+} \pi^{-} p$ reaction and preliminary results presented in \cite{Bolz_Meson2021}.
 Section~\ref{sec:5} contains our conclusions.
-In Appendix~\ref{sec:appendixA} we discuss the kinematics and the propagators and vertices needed for our calculations.
+In appendix~\ref{sec:appendixA} we discuss the kinematics and the propagators and vertices needed for our calculations.
 We also present details of our calculations.
 Many formulas which we use in our present paper are taken from \cite{Bolz:2014mya} and we will refer for the explicit expressions to this paper.
+In appendix~\ref{sec:appendixB} we discuss uncertainties of our model by comparing it with the HERA data for the $\gamma p \to \rho^{0} p$ reaction and with data for the $\pi^{-} p \to \pi^{-} p$ reaction.

-\section{Theoretical formalism for the \boldmath{$\gamma^{(*)} p \to \pi^{+} \pi^{-} p$} reaction}
+\section{\boldmath Theoretical formalism for the $\gamma^{(*)} p \to \pi^{+} \pi^{-} p$ reaction}

 Here we consider the reaction

 where $\gamma^{(*)}$ stands for a real or slightly virtual photon.
 We denote by $k_{1}$, $k_{2}$, $p$, $p'$, and $q$ the four-momenta of the involved particles, by $\mu$ the vector index of $\gamma^{(*)}$, and by $\mathfrak{s}$ and $\mathfrak{s'}$ the spin indices of the incoming and outgoing proton, respectively.
 The matrix element for the reaction (\ref{2.1}) with a real photon of polarization vector $\epsilon$ is